Reference

 Output

-To activate the routing-based visualization for the run result, your output JSON file must have a top-level solutions array that contains an object with two properties: unplanned and vehicles.
+To activate the routing-based visualization for the run result, your output JSON file must have a top-level solutions array that contains an object with top-level unplanned and vehicles properties that follow the schema outlined for each in the subsections below.

 {